 Multiple Sclerosis, otherwise known as MS, is a degenerative neurological disorder that affects the central nervous system.
 Quite simply your body's immune system attacks the nervous system.
 This autoimmune disease attacks the protective sheathing called myelin that surrounds the nerves.
 This damage leaves scarring called sclerosis.
-Much like a shielded wire used for electricity, these scarred nerves result in poorly transmitted signals between your extremities and organs and your brain.
-Depending upon the location and severity of the damage, a patient will experience all different kinds of symptoms.
+Much like a shielded wire used for electricity, these scarred nerves result in poorly transmitted signals between your extremities, organs and your brain.
+Depending upon the location and severity of the damage, a patient will experience different kinds of symptoms.
 These weakened nerves can result in mild to extreme symptoms.

 Living With MS

 It is true that there is no cure for Multiple Sclerosis today.
-However, many patients do well with therapy, proper nutrition, and/or medications.
+However, many patients do well with therapy, proper nutrition and / or medications.
 It is important to identify the causes of your symptoms early so that you can take the proper steps to move in the right direction of living with MS. Our neurological specialists can help you find a solution that works for you.

 We strive to keep you at your peak performance!

 Multiple Sclerosis is a degenerative disease that attacks the central nervous system.

 White blood cells attack neurons affecting fatty tissues called myelin around the nerve fibres in the brain and spinal cord.